ErickLabrada/ErickLabrada/README.md

 # 👋 Hi, I'm Erick Labrada
-🚀 Aspiring Software Engineer | Passionate About Astronomy, Physics, and Quantum Computing
+🚀 Aspiring Software Engineer | Passionate About Astronomy, Physics, AI, and Quantum Computing

 ## About Me
 - 🎓 Senior Software Engineering student at ITSON, graduating May 2025.